MontpellierRessourcesImagerie/microglia-analyzer/docs/mga_user_guide.rst

 * The files must have exactly 1 channel.
 We recommend to keep your images in 16-bits grayscale.
 * All the images that you want to process at the same time must be in the same folder.
 * Avoid using special characters in the folder's name.
 (Tips: `Doranum <https://doranum.fr/stockage-archivage/comment-nommer-fichiers_10_13143_wgqw-aa59/>`_)
-* Both models used by this plugin were trained on images having a pixel size of 0.325 µm, you way have troubles if your images have a different pixel size.
+* Both models used by this plugin were trained on images having a pixel size of 0.325 µm, you may have troubles if your images have a different pixel size.

 .. code-block:: bash